ndnestor/Awesome-Links/Code Documentation.md

 const mutableConstant = ObjectWhosePropertiesCanChange();
 let notConstant = 'a value that can change';

-// Open brace on the same line as condition if(condition) {
+// Open braces on the same line as condition if(condition) {

     // There is a space before every comment doSomething(); // Unless it comes after functioning code like this

-    // Immutable constants that are not at the root scope are written in cammel case const localConstant = 'a value';
+    // Immutable constants that are not at the root scope are written in camel case const localConstant = 'a value';
 } else {